He Knows Our Humanity

 “For he knoweth our frame; he remembereth that we are dust.”
 (Psalms 103:14)

 Isn’t it comforting to know that we do not have to pretend to be anything other than human when dealing with God.
 Think about it.
-In every other relationship we have, we are always putting on our masks, and placing defensive barriers around us so that people will not see the real us.
+In every other relationship we have, we are always putting on our masks and placing defensive barriers around us so that people will not see the real us.
 We want to portray an image of ourselves to the people we meet that is far better than the reality.
-But we know that it is futile to even attempt such a thing with God, because He can see right through any veil that covers us.
-He knows everything about us; every dirty detail; every hidden thought.
+But we know that it is futile to even attempt such a thing with God because He can see right through any veil that covers us.
+He knows everything about us: every dirty detail and every hidden thought.
 He knows some things about us that perhaps we have pushed so far back in the recesses of our minds that even we don’t remember.
-He knows that we are merely “flesh”, and He knows that we are “dust”.
-To me that is comforting, because I know that God is the only one that I can truly be myself around.
-And the strange thing is that He loves me, even though He knows all of the dirt.
+He knows that we are merely “flesh,” and He knows that we are “dust.”
+To me, that is very comforting, because I know that God is the only one that I can truly be myself around.
+And the strange thing is that He loves me even though He knows all of the dirt.

 In our passage today, in Psalm 78, we read about the history of Israel from the perspective of God.
 God gave Israel everything that they have.
-He delivered them from Egypt, fed them and protected them as they wandered through the desert, brought them into the land of promise; but what did Israel do in return for God?
+He delivered them from Egypt, fed them and protected them as they wandered through the desert, brought them into the land of promise.
+But what did Israel do in return for God?
 They rebelled against Him, complained about Him, and turned to worship other gods.
-God had to send judgment in order to get them to turn back to Him, but their repentance was never permanent, they would always resort back to “being human”.
-Our humanity, our flesh, causes us to keep leaning unto our own understanding; doing our own thing.
+God had to send judgment in order to get them to turn back to Him, but their repentance was never permanent.
+They would always resort back to “being human.”
+Our humanity, our flesh, causes us to keep leaning unto our own understanding and doing our own thing.
 Most of the time our thing is in direct opposition to what God wants.
-But we have this flesh that is continually seeking to satisfy its own lusts, and is constantly pulling us out of the will of God.
+But we have this flesh that is continually seeking to satisfy its own lusts and is constantly pulling us out of the will of God.
 To make matters worse, we also have the world and the devil cheering our flesh on in its battle with the will of God.
 No wonder Paul said, “O wretched man that I am, who shall deliver me from the body of this death?”
-(Romans 7:24) I say “AMEN” to that, but I also, like Paul, thank the Lord that God sent a Saviour who died for my sins, and sent the Holy Spirit to live in and work on this old sinful flesh, conforming me into the image of Christ.
-That means every once in a while I am going to get it right down here on the earth, and someday, praise God, I will be delivered completely from this body of flesh.
+(Romans 7:24).
+I say “AMEN” to that but I also, like Paul, thank the Lord that God sent a Saviour who died for my sins and sent the Holy Spirit to live in and work on this old sinful flesh, conforming me into the image of Christ.
+That means every once in a while I am going to get it right down here on the earth and someday, praise God, I will be delivered completely from this body of flesh.

 5 1 vote